 Rainy weather means SOUP!

 I saw Buddy (Cake Boss, he now has a cooking show called Kitchen Boss) make this, and since I had some lentils in the cupboard I thought I’d try it out.
-It’s a flavorful, thick, hearty, filling Italian soup.
+This Pasta e Lenticchie is a flavorful, thick, hearty, filling Italian soup.

 - 2 slices extra-thick cut bacon, cut into dice